The END FGM European Network is looking for a dynamic intern to assist in its communications activities.

 - The role is required to work 38 hours a week in the Network’s office in Brussels, Belgium

-- This is a fixed-term appointment for six months from approximately beginning of January 2017.
+- This is a fixed-term appointment for 5 months from approximately February 2017.

 - Contribution to meals and transportation costs and an insurance will be provided.

-If you are interested, please apply by sending a motivation letter and CV in English, including references to firstname.lastname@example.org by the 30th of November 2016, 5pm CET.
+- If you are interested, please apply by sending a motivation letter and CV in English, including references, to firstname.lastname@example.org .